 Baingan Methi Subzi

-- 8 small eggplants, stem removed, then halved lengthwise and quartered.
+- 8 small Indian eggplants (stems removed, then halved lengthwise and quartered.
 Each eggplant will yield eight pieces.
-If your eggplants are on the larger side, you may want to cut them into smaller pieces.
+If your eggplants are on the larger side, you may want to cut them into smaller pieces.)

 - Salt to taste

 For the masala paste

 - 1 medium tomato (finely diced or pureed.
 Alternatively use 1 tablespoon of tomato paste)

 - 1 bunch methi or fenugreek leaves (tough stems and roots trimmed, leaves chopped fine)

 - 1 tablespoon ginger garlic paste

 - 1 tablespoon coriander powder